The Hitler family has five remaining members of the bloodline. If they have their way, it will end with them.

 And they’re determined to be the last.

 Adolf Hitler was only married for 45 minutes before his suicide and his sister Paula never married.
-Apart from rumors of Adolf having an illegitimate child, they both died childless, leading many to believe for a long time that the horrific gene pool had died with them.
+Apart from rumors of Adolf having an illegitimate child with a French teenager, they both died childless, leading many to believe for a long time that the horrific gene pool had died with them.

 However, historians discovered that though the Hitler family had been small, five Hitler descendants were still alive.